polar-ocean-dynamics/nextsimdg/docs/xios.rst

   time_step = P0-0T01:00:00

-Files and fields to be read and written to files are configured via `XiosInput` and `XiosOutut` sections, which accept the same entries.
+Files and fields to be read and written to files are configured via `XiosInput` and `XiosOutput` sections, which accept the same entries.
 For example, we could set the following values, which would specify two fields labelled `field_A` and `field_B`, which are written to file `my_output_file.nc` every two (simulated) hours.